datanotes8/datanotes/content/docs/notes/Machine Learning/Core knowledge/ML cheatsheet.md

 ## Pre-training vs post-training
 Pre-training: training a model on a large dataset before fine-tuning it on a specific task.
 Common in NLP with models like BERT, GPT.
 Post-training: Fine-tune for task-specific behavior.

+## Drop out and batch norm
+- Dropout: regularization technique that randomly sets a fraction of input units to 0 during training to prevent overfitting.
+- Batch Normalization: normalizes the inputs of each layer to have a mean of 0 and a standard deviation of 1, improving training speed and stability.

+## Bert vs GPT
+- BERT (Bidirectional Encoder Representations from Transformers): designed for understanding context in text by looking at both left and right context.
+Used for tasks like question answering, sentiment analysis.
+- GPT (Generative Pre-trained Transformer): designed for generating coherent text by predicting the next word in a sequence.
+Used for tasks like text generation, summarization.

 ---
 # Reinforcement Learning